-This degree of adaptability is possible through the design of Mirra’s self-contouring suspension material and polymer back, which provide the body with custom support and fit.
-This intelligent support structure, known as the Butterfly Back, also eliminates pressure points for all sizes of users. / See Figure 2 / The back of the Mirra chair is like a membrane.
+This degree of adaptability is possible through the design of Mirra 2’s self-contouring suspension seat material and hybrid fabric and polymer backrest, which provide the sitter with custom support and fit.
+This intelligent support structure, known as the Butterfly Back, also eliminates pressure points for all sizes of bodies. / See Figure 2 / Mirra 2’s Butterfly Back is exceptionally responsive and intuitive.
 Every part of it has a level of flexibility.
 There is no spot where the sitter’s back hits a rigid structural component.
 Further, because the Butterfly Back conforms to the shape of the sitter, any size sitter will find back support where it is needed.

 A work chair’s geometry should reflect the full range of shapes and sizes of the population.
-The work chair should not only fit this broad range of users but also be easily fine-tuned by the user to individual work postures and body sizes by the user.
+It should not only fit this broad range of sitters, but also be easily fine-tuned to individual work postures and body dimensions by the sitter.

-In the past, one of the authoritative sources for anthropometric data was the 1988 U.S. Army Anthropometric Survey (ANSUR) of United States armed forces personnel, which used conventional linear measurement techniques to record the anatomical dimensions of military personnel.
+In the past, one of the authoritative sources for anthropometric (human body dimensional) data was the 1988 U.S. Army Anthropometric Survey (ANSUR) of United States armed forces personnel.
+This database used conventional linear measurement techniques to record the anatomical dimensions of members of that population.
 While the test subjects were numerous, they were physically similar.
-Males were an average weight of 171 pounds and average height of 5 feet, 9 inches.
-A 95th percentile male was 6 feet, 1 inch and 216 pounds; a 5th percentile female was 5 feet and 110 pounds.
-The problem with using this data as a basis for seating research was that it did not accurately represent the diversity of physical sizes found in today’s civilian office workplace.
+Males were an average weight of 171 pounds (77.56 kg) and average height of 5 feet, 9 inches (175 cm).
+A 95th percentile male was 6 feet, 1 inch (185 cm) and 216 pounds (97.98 kg); a 5th percentile female was 5 feet (152 cm) and 110 pounds (49.9 kg).
+The problem with using this data as a basis for applied research in the workplace was that it did not accurately represent the diversity of physical sizes found in today’s civilian office worker population.

-NHANES III (The Third National Health and Nutrition Examination Survey), which supplements the military data, is a survey of civilians.
+NHANES III (The Third National Health and Nutrition Examination Survey) is a survey of civilians that supplements the military data.
 It uses linear measurement techniques similar to ANSUR, though with a broader test group.
-In this database, a 95th percentile male is 6 feet, 2 inches and 246 pounds; a 5th percentile female is 4 feet, 11 inches and 113 pounds.
+In this database, a 95th percentile male is 6 feet, 2 inches (188 cm) and 246 pounds (111.58 kg); a 5th percentile female is 4 feet, 11 inches (150 cm) and 113 pounds (51.26 kg).
 What these numbers tell us is that there is indeed a significant anthropometric difference between military and civilian databases.
-To further illustrate: A 95th percentile female in the Army survey is 5 feet, 8 inches tall and 170 pounds, compared to a 95th percentile female civilian who is 5 feet, 8 inches tall but 229 pounds (103.87 kg).
+To further illustrate: A 95th percentile female in the Army survey is 5 feet, 8 inches (173 cm) tall and 170 pounds (77.11 kg), compared to a 95th percentile female civilian who again is 5 feet, 8 inches tall but 229 pounds (103.87 kg).
 With increased weight comes increased shape—important to address in our research.

 Beginning in the late 1990s, improvements in three-dimensional scanning allowed for more complete human body measurements.
 Information now includes surface shape data that cannot be measured using conventional instruments.
-Herman Miller, along with other business partners from industries including transportation and clothing manufacturers, helped to sponsor the first large-scale 3-D survey of any population—military or otherwise.
-CAESAR, which stands for Civilian American and European Surface Anthropometry Resource, provides a comprehensive and realistic database of anthropometric information.
+Herman Miller, along with other business partners from industries including transportation and clothing manufacturers, helped to sponsor the first large-scale, three-dimensional survey of any population—military or otherwise.
+Called CAESAR, which stands for Civilian American and European Surface Anthropometry Resource, it provides a comprehensive and realistic database of anthropometric information.

 Our participation in the CAESAR study and subsequent research has helped us address more user profiles and understand more accurately the behavior of the human spine and back when in seated positions.
-This knowledge gives Herman Miller the ability to design and produce products such as the Mirra chair that truly support the diverse sizes and scale of the human body.
+This knowledge gives Herman Miller the ability to design and produce products such as the Mirra 2 chair that truly support the diverse sizes and scales of the human body.

-A good work chair can correctly and appropriately fit a broad range of users’ sizes and proportions.
-A good work chair can be designed in such a way to accommodate the varying sizes of users.
+A good work chair can correctly and appropriately fit a broad range of sitters’ sizes and proportions.
+It can be designed to accommodate the varying sizes and proportions of sitters

-A typical bell curve tells us that a work chair that serves 95 percent of the population will work very well for those in the middle of that 95 percent and less effectively for those on the ends of that population.
+A typical bell curve tells us that a work chair that serves 95 percent of the population will work very well for those in the middle of that 95 percent and less effectively for those on the ends of that population curve.

-The designers of the Mirra chair set out to create a single-sized chair that would meet the size requirements of 95 percent of the population, without compromising anyone in that range.
-It wouldn't be a work chair designed to the average, but rather a work chair designed for every one within that 95 percent.
+The designers of the Mirra 2 chair set out to create a single-sized chair that would meet the size requirements of 95 percent of the population, without compromising anyone in that range.
+It wouldn’t be a work chair designed to the average, but rather a work chair designed for everyone within that 95 percent.

-/ Figure 1 / Mirra’s flexible fit design meets 95 percent of the North American and European adult population.
+/ Figure 1 / Mirra 2’s flexible fit design meets 95 percent of the North American and European adult population.
 These selected subjects—among the lightest and heaviest for their given heights—illustrate how peoples’ sizes vary.
 (CAESAR, 1998-2003)

-/ Figure 2 / In testing of both large, heavy users and small, light users, no pressure points (which would appear as red dots) are detected against the TriFlex back, even when users are in reclined positions.
+/ Figure 2 / In testing of both large, heavy users and small, light users, no pressure points (which would appear as red dots) are detected against Mirra 2's Butterfly Back, even when users are in reclined positions.

-Beyond overall height and weight, differences in the size of individual body proportions are also accommodated in Mirra 2 through the chair’s active adjustments.
+Differences in the size of individual body proportions are also accommodated in Mirra 2 through the chair’s active adjustments.
 Since the length of the lower leg varies, the height of the seat must vary.
-In response, Mirra’s seat height extends from 16 to 20 1/2 inches.
-(An optional seat height range of 14.75 to 19 inches (37.47 – 48.26 cm) is available, as is an extended option, 16.75 to 22.25 inches (42.55 – 56.52 cm).
+Mirra 2’s standard seat height extends from 16 to 20.5 inches (40.64 – 52.07 cm).
+An optional low height range of 14.75 to 19 inches (37.47 – 48.26 cm) is available, as is an extended option, 16.75 to 22.25 inches (42.55 – 56.52 cm).
 A substantial height range also helps a sitter adjust more comfortably to nonadjustable office furniture.

-The depth of the chair seat should allow the sitter to comfortably find the seat pocket, formed at the base of the chair’s back, whether the sitter has a long or short upper leg length.
-Mirra achieves this through a revolutionary yet simple idea of curling the front of the seat to adjust the overall depth.
-While seated, the user can roll the FlexFront seat front inward or outward up to two inches, depending on where the front edge comfortably meets the thighs when the buttocks are settled into the rear of the seat. / See Figure 3 /
+A sitter should also be able to comfortably find the seat pocket, formed at the base of the Butterfly Back, whether the sitter has a long or short upper leg length.
+Mirra 2 achieves this through a revolutionary yet simple idea of curling the front of the seat to adjust the overall depth.
+While seated, the user can roll the FlexFront seat front inward or outward up to 2.2 inches (5.6 cm), depending on where the front edge comfortably meets the thighs when the buttocks are settled all the way into the seat. / See Figure 3 /

 / Figure 3 / If the front edge of a chair seat hits the user’s thighs at the wrong spot, it can constrict blood flow and invite muscle pain.
-A two-inch seat depth adjustment provides a variety of buttock-popliteal lengths with the ability to fit the depth to the body.
+A 2.2 inch (5.6 cm) seat depth adjustment accommodates a variety of buttock-popliteal lengths with the ability to fit the depth to the body.

 A chair that encourages adjustment, both actively from the sitter and passively through the design of the chair, will more likely be fine-tuned to the individual requirements of that person.